Where to get fuel testing kits for microbial contamination

 Another group of tests, known as ATP tests (Adenosine Triphosphate) look indirectly for light emitted from cellular ATP (cATP)-mediated reaction, as an indication of the microbial load in a sample.
 This method gives results rapidly but requires investment in special equipment and could be considered relatively complicated to use to non- scientific trained users.

-A newer type fuel test, known as an immunoassay test kit, has a much more focused testing scope.
+A newer type fuel test, known as an immunoassay antibody test kit, has a much more focused testing scope.
 It looks for only the specific bacteria, yeasts, and fungi that are known to cause damage to fuel systems and ignores the rest.

 What are the main types of fuel testing kits?